 Electric measures have not yet been determined.
 Program-specific data has been requested from the Companies and supplied as was possible to Navigant.

-Report anticipated during the 2nd quarter
+In mid-March, a measure characterization sheet on efficient boilers was provided to Forum participants.
+The characterization sheet was based on very small sample and substantial additional work will be required.
+The Forum anticipates a report in the 2nd quarter.